gautesolheim/ios-workshop/README.md

 Then, right-click-and-drag from the `About` button in our original `View Controller`'s `Navigation Item`, to the `About View Controller`.
 When you let go of the cursor, a black pop-up will appear.
 Choose `Show` under `Action Segue`.

+#### 2.4

+We just added a new page to our app, but it looks very blank!
+Add something to it.
+Maybe a `Label` or `Image View` from the Object library?

 ### 3: Adding an App Icon

 #### 3.1